usatie/csc746_high_performance_computing/README.md

 To monitor the status of your job, you can either use the 'sqs' command, which shows the current state of your batch jobs, or you can 'tail -f' the slurm-XXXXX.out file and watch its progress.

+## What happens when the project runs out of hours

+In the event that all hours are exhausted, there is one final workaround while we await additional resources for the project.

+You may submit your batch job to the "overrun" queue.
+See [this page](https://docs.nersc.gov/jobs/policy/#qos-cost-factor-charge-multipliers-and-discounts) for more information about the overrun queue.

+To access the overrun queue, use the scripts/runs_script_overrun.sh script to submit your job.
+From the build, directory, execute this command:
+    sbatch ../scripts/run_script_overrun.sh ./mpi_2dmesh

+The job will be submitted to the overrun queue where it will have very low priority.

 ## Running the code on the VM

 On the VM, use the 'mpirun' command to launch your job.
 E.g., to run 8-way parallel: